-PLEASE, NOTE: PhD students, once admitted, are asked to rewrite their proposal along more formal lines, including a calendar with their yearly activities, for their 'Pla de Recerca' ('Research Plan').
-They also sign a contract ('Commitment Form') and a list of compulsory activities pledging themselves to meet their tutors regularly and to carry out the activities (attending at least one Doctoral programme workshop, presenting a paper at a conference, submitting an article to an indexed journal).
+Please, note: PhD students, once admitted, are asked to rewrite their proposal along more formal lines, including a calendar with their yearly activities, for their 'Pla de Recerca' ('Research Plan').
+They also sign a contract ('Commitment Form') and a list of compulsory activities pledging themselves to meet their tutors regularly and to carry out the activities (attending three Doctoral programme workshops, presenting a paper at a conference, submitting an article to an indexed journal).
 Writing a PhD dissertation takes between 3 and 5 years, you need to consider whether you want to register full or part time (part time is advisable if you're employed working more than 20 hours a week).

-E. The research question and the thesis statement
+5. The research question and the thesis statement